A hierarchical loss and its problems when classifying non-hierarchically: Introduction

 \section{Introduction}

 Metrics for classifier accuracy used in the neural network methods of~\cite{lecun-bengio-hinton} seldom account for semantically meaningful organizations of the classes; these metrics neglect, for instance, that sheepdogs and poodles are dogs, that dogs and cats are mammals, that mammals, birds, reptiles, amphibians, and fish are vertebrates, and so on.
 Below, we define a metric --- the amount of the ``win'' or ``winnings'' for a classification --- that accounts for a given organization of the classes into a tree.
 During an optimization (also known as ``training''), we want to maximize the win or, equivalently, minimize the ``loss'' (loss is the negative of the win).
-We caution that some of our experiments indicate that plain stochastic gradient descent optimization with random starting points can get stuck in local optima; even so, the hierarchical win can serve as a good metric of success or figure of merit for the accuracy of the classifier.
+We contrast the hierarchical win to the existing universal standard, the cross-entropy loss discussed by~\cite{lecun-bengio-hinton} (and by many others).
+We caution that several of our experiments indicate that plain stochastic gradient descent optimization with random starting points can get stuck in local optima; even so, the hierarchical win can serve as a good metric of success or figure of merit for the accuracy of the classifier.

 The approach detailed below is a special case of the general methods of~\cite{cai-hofmann}, \cite{kosmopoulos-partalas-gaussier-paliouras-androutsopoulos}, and their references.
-The particular special cases discussed by~\cite{binder-kawanabe-brefeld}, \cite{cai-hofmann}, \cite{chang-lee}, \cite{costa-lorena-carvalho-freitas}, \cite{deng-berg-li-li1}, \cite{deng-berg-li-li2}, \cite{kosmopoulos-partalas-gaussier-paliouras-androutsopoulos}, and~\cite{wang-zhou-liew} allocate different weights to different leaves, not leveraging ``ultrametric trees'' as in the present paper (an ultrametric tree is a tree with a so-called ultrametric distance metric such that all leaves are the same distance from the root, as in the phylogenetics discussed, for example, by~\cite{campbell}).
-A related topic is hierarchical classification, as reviewed by~\cite{silla-freitas} (with further use more recently by~\cite{kosmopoulos-paliouras-androutsopoulos} and \cite{redmon-farhadi}, for example); however, the present paper considers only classification into a given hierarchy's finest-level classes.
-The design options for classification into only the finest-level classes are more circumscribed, yet such classification is easier to use, implement, and interface with existing codes.
+The particular special cases discussed by them and by~\cite{binder-kawanabe-brefeld, chang-lee, costa-lorena-carvalho-freitas, deng-berg-li-li1, deng-berg-li-li2, wang-zhou-liew} allocate different weights to different leaves, not leveraging ``ultrametric trees'' as in the present paper (an ultrametric tree is a tree with a so-called ultrametric distance metric such that all leaves are at the same distance from the root, as in the phylogenetics discussed, for example, by~\cite{campbell}).
+The distinguishing characteristic of the distance metric constructed below is that all leaves are at the same distance from the root, as in an ultrametric tree; this provides a definition and measure of successful classification that is different from other options.